Sign up to try The Blind Computer. Join the early access list.

 Who Built This

-The Blind Computer was created by Acea Spades — a security engineer, AI researcher, and the son of a blind woman who taught him that capability has nothing to do with sight.
+The Blind Computer was created by Acea Spades, a fullstack application developer with enterprise-grade experience, and the son of a blind woman who taught him that capability has nothing to do with sight.

 If you want to get in touch, reach out at hello@theblindcomputer.com.